This article covers the following data field settings:

 If required, calculated fields can be hidden.
 This means the field will no longer appear on the front-end of PPO.
 This can be used where calculated fields are required for event handlers or validation rules.

-For a field to become active, available and visible from the front end of PPO, the In Use field must be true.
-If the In Use field is false, the field will not appear on the front end and will not be able to store any data.
+For a field to become active, available and visible from the front end of PPO, the In Use field must be checked.
+If the In Use field is unchecked, the field will not appear on the front end and will not be able to store any data.

-The include in list setting indicates whether the field should appear as a column on the list page.
+The include in list setting indicates whether the field should appear as a column on the list page by default.

-Note: the setting above (as set up under Administration) is only to provide a default setting to all users on the instance.
+Note: the setting above is only to provide a default setting to all users on the instance.
 The user can set their own list preferences by clicking on the Show / Hide list columns icon.

 The sort order defines the order in which the fields appear within the entity.
 The sort order can be specified manually from this field, or by using the Fields Sort Order icon.